cwimpy/website/content/post/2020-03-17-virtual-meetings.md

 This should be one of many opportunities in your career as a student (and beyond) for you to become better acquainted with how your computer works.
 For example, you should know exactly where the input/output audio/video settings are in your operating system.
 You should also know any keyboard shortcuts for volume controls, preferences, and anything else potentially related to operating quickly in the moment.
 Be familiar with how to respond to the versions of your operating system and any given application.
 This allows you to more easily troubleshoot issues as they arise.

-# Setting Up Your Meeting Space
+# Setting up your meeting space

 If you are joining the meeting remotely, you will still need your own meeting space.
 The best spaces are quiet rooms with good acoustics (when possible).
 You should avoid settings with personal items in the background, and always remember that others can see anything in your immediate area.
 It is also best to avoid loud places with other people talking or otherwise making any noise.
 This is disruptive to the entire meeting, and it almost always reflects poorly on the individual causing the disruption.

-# During the Meeting
+# During the meeting

 The following points are a list of best practices to follow while in or planning a virtual meeting: